Keyboard shortcuts

 Automatic Scope-Based Cleanup (RAII)

-The compiler automatically inserts delete instructions at the end of each scope for variables that haven’t been moved yet:
+The compiler automatically inserts delete instructions at the end of each scope for variables that still own their values:

 fun process_file() -> unit {